 At the AYSO Region 208 Soccer Complex on the Northwest part of town.
 The complex is located just North of 13th street and Ridge Road on the east side of Ridge Road.
-See the map for location.
+See our Location Page for details.

 |Under six (6) years of age||U-6 Division|